mcp-rune 0.107.0

 AppTool NameResource URIAuthPurpose

-Create Formcreate_model_formui://engineer/model-formYesInteractive form to create records
+New Model Appnew_model_appui://bookshelf/new-model-appYesInteractive form to create records

-Update Formupdate_model_formui://engineer/model-formYesInteractive form to edit records
+Edit Model Appedit_model_appui://bookshelf/edit-model-appYesInteractive form to edit records

 App Data Flows